 Cabs are here!
-Now that E! just announced the release date for its upcoming 2017 Jersey Shore reunion, fans have less than two weeks to relive all of their favorite moments from the MTV reality series.
-While the show did deliver some of the best catch phrases, fights, and party scenes throughout its six-season run, fans can't help but wonder — is Jersey Shore is scripted?
+The Jersey Shore reboot is just around the corner, so fans have just a few weeks to relive all of their favorite moments from the MTV reality series before the premiere.
+While the show did deliver some of the best catchphrases, fights, and party scenes throughout its six-season run, fans can't help but wonder — is the Jersey Shorescripted?
 The answer is...kind of!
 Keep reading below to see some of the production secrets behind some of the most memorable scenes.

 Snooki really got punched in the face.